yilinye/yilinye.github.io/_pages/about.md

   - /about.html
 ---

 I'm Yilin Ye, a visualization researcher.
-I'm joining Tsinghua University from October 2025 as a postdoctoral researcher and a Shuimu Scholar (清华大学水木学者) advised by Prof. Shixia Liu.
+I'm joining the School of Software, Tsinghua University from October 2025 as a postdoctoral researcher and a Shuimu Scholar (清华大学水木学者) advised by Prof. Shixia Liu.
 Previously, I obtained a PhD degree in Computation Media and Arts from the Division of Emerging Interdisciplinary Areas, the Hong Kong University of Science and Technology, supervised by Prof. Wei Zeng and Prof. Kang Zhang.
 Before that, I got my Bachelor's degree from SUN Yat-sen University in Guangzhou, with a BA in Foreign Language and a BSc in Mathematics.
 <!-- a PhD student at the Hong Kong University of Science and Technology (Guangzhou) and the Hong Kong University of Science and Technology.
 I'm supervised by Prof. Wei Zeng and co-supervised by Prof. Kang Zhang.
 Before coming to HKUST (GZ), I got my Bachelor's degree from SUN Yat-sen University in Guangzhou, with a BA in Foreign Language and a BSc in Mathematics. -->
 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->

 Research Interest and Vision
 ======
 Currently, I'm interested in research at the intersection of Artificial Intelligence, Human Computer Interaction and Art.
-Particularly, I seek to reflect on the challenges and opportunities for artists and other users in the age of AIGC.
+Particularly, I seek to reflect on the challenges and opportunities for artists and other users in the age of Generative AI.
-Supported by visualization and information retrieval technology, my research seeks to provide a channel for human to interact with and make sense of art, design and AIGC data.
+Supported by visualization and information retrieval technology, my research seeks to provide a channel for human to interact with and make sense of art, design and GenAI data.

 <!-- A data-driven personal website
 ======